wyattclarke/place-for-family/content/philosophy/my_downshifting_process.md

 What interest rate should I count on?
 Stocks have historically returned 7% above inflation (real returns).
 It’s smart to count on slightly less than that.
 So I’m mostly using 6%.

-People at the age of retirement should generally make very conservative, risk-averse assumptions, but I am 30 years away and have chosen a retirement savings goal with some wiggle room.
+People at the age of retirement should generally make very conservative, risk-averse assumptions, but I am 30 years away from retiring and have chosen a savings goal with some wiggle room.
 If the first 10 years of investment returns are poor, I can go focus on raising income again.

 Next, how much is a modest retirement?
 For ourselves, I settled on the number $1.5 million in 2023 dollars.
 I came to that number through four methods:
 - Deciding a monthly retirement budget and calculating the net present value of that as a 30-year annuity.
 God help me if I live past 97, for reasons larger than just money.